mremotoo/React-darkmode-cardio/README.md

 # React-darkmode-cardio

-I built this with React + Vite
+## Built with:

+- HTML
+- CSS
+- JavaScript
+- React / JSX - JS library
+- Vite - Package manager

-Playing around with State, Props
+Playing around with State, Props.
-Also with useEffect
 Really enjoying bulding this
 Hope you like it!

-Intructions:
+**Intructions:**

 In the project root:
-npm install,
+- npm install
-npm run dev
+- npm run dev

 Try it live @ https://reactdarkmodecardio.netlify.app/